 Another benefit of journaling is that it helps us organize our thoughts.
 When the caregiving work feels overwhelming due to the number of tasks, you might find it helpful before going to bed to list the top three items to complete the next day.
 When the priorities are on paper, they often stop bouncing around in our heads.
 The next evening, the task may be checked as complete or added to the next day’s list with no judgment.
 This mini record of completed tasks will provide a great sense of accomplishment as you look back at all that you were able to do each day under demanding conditions.

-You might make notes each morning describing how well you slept, and each evening, journal a few words about how you felt overall about the day’s events.
+You might make a note each morning describing how well you slept and each evening journal a few words about how you felt overall about the day’s events.
 Often, we react disproportionally to the severity of the incident when we are tired or when we experience one challenge after another until we reach our limit.
 Then, we beat ourselves up for overreacting.
 When you journal the encounter, you may see more clearly the connection between how you felt during a stressful event or interaction and a lack of sleep or other missed opportunity for self-care that may have changed the outcome.

 Another reason to record results is that what didn’t work one month may work the next month as the situation and needs change.
 Documenting the results will prevent you from relying on memory, which stress makes even more ambiguous.